dkobauri/WebdriverIO/README.md

 (Do you want to run "npm install" -> Y)

-- configure "wdio.conf.js" file:
+# Configure "wdio.conf.js" file:

-'./test/specs/**/*.js' (specs)
+- './test/specs/**/*.js' (specs)

-maxInstances:1 (capabilities)
+- maxInstances:1 (capabilities)

-logLevel: 'error'
+- logLevel: 'error'

-- Move 'test/specs' folder from repository to your folder.
+# Move 'test/specs' folder from repository to your folder.

-- Run following command in the terminal to execute the code:
+# Run following command in the terminal to execute the code:

-npm run wdio
+- npm run wdio